tpg/deadbolt/README.md

 ### Writing custom drivers.
 All custom drivers MUST implement `Drivers\Contracts\DriverInterface` which requires that a `permissions()` method and a `roles()` method exists.

-The `permissions` method must return an array of permission names, and a `roles` method must return the roles as array keys with the associated permissions.
+The `permissions` method must return an array of permission names, and a `roles` method must return the an array of roles, each an array of permissions.

 ```php
 <?php